1. Is FaithWorks a non-profit organization?

 10. Can I assign my estate or endowment fund to FaithWorks?

 There are a number of planned giving options you could consider.
-Speak to your accountant about which option fits your situation best and then give Contact Page.
+Speak to your accountant about which option fits your situation best and then Contact us.

 11. Are my contributions to FaithWorks tax deductible?